MicheleCotrufo/pdf2doi/right_click_menu_installation/README.md

 Save the file ```Uninstall_RightClick.bat``` on your computer and run it as administrator  (Right click on it, then click on "Run as administrator").

 ## Help
-If, for some reason, the entries in the right-click context menu do not disappear after running ```Uninstall_RightClick.bat```, you can open the system register manually and delete the following keys
+If, for some reason, the entries in the right-click context menu do not disappear after running ```Uninstall_RightClick.bat``` (or if you uninstall pdf2doi without first uninstalling this functionality) you can open the system register manually and delete the following keys

 ```